Comprehensive Advising and Support

 Full-Time Resident Staff

 ISA's full-time resident staff assists students with all aspects of their experience abroad.
-With a 20:1 student to staff ratio, the resident staff is able to provide support during official course registration and arranges the program orientation, excursions, weekly meetings, cultural activities and much more.
+The resident staff provides support during official course registration and arranges the Bridging Cultures Program orientation, excursions, weekly meetings, cultural activities and much more.
 Staff members are trained to ensure the well-being of each program participant and are dedicated to facilitating a positive and meaningful study abroad experience.

 On-Site ISA Office

-The on-site office offers students a source of security while abroad by serving as a common meeting place and resource center.
+Most program locations have an on-site ISA office within the program city.
+The on-site offices provide students a source of security while abroad by serving as a common meeting place and resource center.
+For more details, please refer to the ISA Staff and Offices information for that particular program.

 Computer and Internet Access

-ISA students enjoy free computer and/or internet access at the ISA Amman on-site office.
-Students also have access to computer labs and WiFi at the host university.
+ISA students enjoy free internet access at ISA on-site offices and/or computer labs at the host university.
+ISA will continue to install wireless internet services at additional program sites where available.

 Cultural Activities in Amman

-In order to maximize cultural immersion, the ISA program staff develops unique cultural activities.
-These custom-designed activities invite students to experience the local color of their host city, while learning about the history and culture of their new surroundings.
-Speaking the native language with locals, tasting the regional cuisine, and partaking in the native traditions are just a few of the ways these cultural activities lead to full appreciation of the city.
+The ISA program staff develops unique cultural activities custom-designed to invite students to experience the local color of their host city, while learning about the history and culture of their new surroundings.
+Speaking the native language with locals, tasting the regional cuisine, and partaking in the native traditions are just a few of the ways these cultural activities lead to full appreciation of the program city.

 ISA regular office hours are Monday through Thursday, 7:00am - 7:00pm and Friday, 7:00am - 5:00pm Central Time.
-For students or parents who need assistance in an emergency situation outside of the regular office hours, please call the ISA office at512-480-8522 to access the ISA emergency contact information for that particular week.
+For students or parents who need assistance in an emergency situation outside of the regular office hours, please call the ISA office at 512-480-8522 to access the ISA emergency contact information for that particular week.
+Students who experience an emergency while abroad will also have access to on-site staff 24-hour emergency assistance.

 Students studying with ISA in Jordan will receive a cell phone and an active SIM card as part of their package abroad.
 The SIM cards will have enough credit pre-loaded so that students can call home to update families immediately of their safe arrival.
 Students will be responsible to purchase additional credit for the remainder of the program.